Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 84: Docs: Fix bug in script for better maintainability. at 2025-01-16 12:01:43
 * Commit 85: Build: Add tests for script to align with standards. at 2025-01-20 09:33:08
 * Commit 86: CI: Update build config UI for better maintainability. at 2025-01-20 16:22:20
+* Commit 87: Docs: Refactor code in algorithm to improve user experience. at 2025-01-20 12:06:18